Tanvin-Ahmed/M360ICT-nodejs-task/README.md

 After completing above, the project setup will be completed.
 Congratulations🎉

-After that you can just run the following command to start the server on your machine
+After that you can just run the following command to start the development server on your machine

 ```
 yarn run dev